-Angie ignored my comment and went on.
-“If I were he, I’d probably stop taking me out.”
+Ignoring my comment, Angie continued.
+“If I were Chad, I’d probably stop taking me out.”

 Again Angie ignored my comment.
 “When I think about it now,” she continued, “it was a really clever comment.
 I mean, I know what a fer-de-lance is.
 I read about it in one of the Nero Wolf books.
 You know, the series by Rex Stout.”